Motorcycle Shipping

 - Remove loose accessories.
 Saddlebags, GPS mounts, phone holders, loose mirrors, tank bags.
 Anything that isn't bolted down can shift or fall off during transport.

 - Check tire pressure.
 Inflate both tires to the manufacturer's recommended PSI.
-The bike needs to roll on and off the carrier under its own weight (or the carrier's ramp).
+The bike needs to roll on and off the carrier under its own weight.

 - Reduce fuel to a quarter tank.
 Enough fuel to roll the bike on and off.
 A full tank adds unnecessary weight and is a safety concern for enclosed transport.